-Programming Together for 25 Years
+Programming Together for Over 25 Years

 Amnon Meyers and David de Hilster met in 1990, working together at the Artificial Intelligence lab of McDonnell Douglas (now Boeing) in Huntington Beach, California.
 Amnon was working on LISP machines (specialized AI computers) developing VOX, an extensible natural language processing system, and David reengineered the code in the C++ programming language.
 That is when text-based analysis and hierarchical knowledge bases merged with multi-pass pattern matching, and when a pioneering Natural Language Engineering partnership was launched.